Variational Monte Carlo Optimization of Topological Chiral Superconductors: Ground State Energy of Chiral Superconducting States

 \subsection{Pfaffian type superconductors with one species}

-For the Pfaffian trial wavefunction~\eqref{PsiPf}, the only free parameter is the exponent $m$.
-We choose $1 \leq m \leq 5$ in $0.2$ intervals.
-For each wavefunction ansatz, we perform numerical derivative of the wavefunction and sample $\frac{\nabla^2 \psi_{pf}}{\psi_{pf}}$ and $\frac{\nabla^4 \psi_{pf}}{\psi_{pf}}$ for particles sufficiently inside the droplet.
-While these are more costly than the two-species case due to computation of the Pfaffian, it is still numerically achievable to perform VMC sampling of 70 electrons for the kinetic energy and collect $1 \times 10^6$ samples in reasonable computational time.
-For the potential energy, the procedure is exactly the same as the two-species case above, as the protocol for calculating the pair distribution function does not increase in complexity as we sample particle distances directly from each MC sample.
-A detailed procedure is outlined in Appendix~\ref{sec:appD}.
+Using the new Pfaffian ansatz, we have four variational parameters $m$, $p$, $\xi_1$, and $\xi_2$.
+We choose $2 \leq m \leq 5$, $0 \leq p \leq 5-m$ in $0.2$ intervals (so that the maximum order of zeros is $5$. ), and $0 \leq \xi_1 \leq \xi_2 \leq 1.6$ in $0.2$ intervals.
+For each wavefunction ansatz, we perform a numerical derivative of the wavefunction and sample $\frac{\nabla^2 \psi_{pf}}{\psi_{pf}}$ and $\frac{\nabla^4 \psi_{pf}}{\psi_{pf}}$ for particles sufficiently inside the droplet.
+While these are more costly than the two-species case due to the computation of the Pfaffian, it is still numerically achievable to perform VMC sampling of 70 electrons for the kinetic energy and collect $5 \times 10^5$ samples in reasonable computational time.
+For the potential energy, the procedure is exactly the same as the two-species case above.